bill-brown/rsspect/README.md

-# emap
+# RSSpect
-Automatically exported from code.google.com/p/emap
+Automatically exported from code.google.com/p/rsspect

 Please see the project page http://www.colorfulsoftware.com/rsspect for all